cfsengineering/CEASIOMpy/ceasiompy/CPACS2SUMO/README.md

 ## Outputs

-`CPACS2SUMO` outputs a SUMO files (.smx), the path to this file is save in the CPACS file under this xpath: `/cpacs/toolspecific/CEASIOMpy/filesPath/sumoFilePath`.
+`CPACS2SUMO` outputs a SUMO files (.smx), the path to this file is saved in the CPACS file under this xpath: `/cpacs/toolspecific/CEASIOMpy/filesPath/sumoFilePath`.

 ## Installation or requirements